rsdoiel/antenna/libraries.md

 date: 2025-01-24, from: Association of Research Libraries News

-<p>Last Updated on January 24, 2025, 6:37 am ET Earlier this week, the Association of Research of Libraries (ARL) paused to honor the legacy of Dr. Martin Luther King Jr.,...</p>
+<p>Last Updated on January 24, 2025, 4:57 pm ET Earlier this week, the Association of Research of Libraries (ARL) paused to honor the legacy of Dr. Martin Luther King Jr.,...</p>
 <p>The post <a href="https://www.arl.org/blog/arl-honors-dr-martin-luther-king-jr-and-the-national-day-of-racial-healing/">ARL Honors Dr. Martin Luther King Jr. and the National Day of Racial Healing</a> appeared first on <a href="https://www.arl.org">Association of Research Libraries</a>.</p>